Prepare for your trip to NZ

 - your doctor’s email address and phone number.

-- declare on your incoming passenger arrival card anything that could be considered a prescription medication or controlled drug.
+You must also declare on your incoming passenger arrival card anything that could be considered a prescription medication or controlled drug.

 Find out how banking in New Zealand works and what you’ll need to open an account.